Are you thinking of building out an ADU (accessory dwelling unit) in California to save money, make money, or increase your property value?

 Easement and zoning laws determine your flexibility when building ADUs.

 If you have a relatively small lot size, you might consider placing an ADU in that area.
 Fortunately, compact lots are still eligible for distinct granny flats.
-No laws prohibit owners from building on property with minimum lot size
+No laws prohibit owners from building on property with a minimum lot size.

 On the contrary, the city can shoot this proposal down if you’re looking to build a very large ADU.
 Cities often set maximums, preventing you from putting a granny flat that is deemed too large.